Want to know what do you need to make an extra $8,885 per month with Amazon Affiliate Sites? Keep reading…

 But you’re missing big if you think you don’t have anything to learn from others.
 A Mastermind is a great way to have people “around” you doing similar stuff and helping each other emotionally and practically is a great way to keep sanity and learn faster while making some great connections.

-This has lead me to meet and stay close to many people in the industry like:
+This leads me to meet and stay close to many people in the industry like:

 - Larry and Matthew who earn around 1-2k per month